Curt Casali Player Props: Reds vs. Brewers

-On Friday, Curt Casali (.200 on-base percentage in past 10 games, 58 points below season-long percentage) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 5:10 PM ET.
+The Cincinnati Reds, including Curt Casali (.214 on-base percentage in past 10 games, 56 points below season-long percentage), battle starting pitcher Colin Rea and the Milwaukee Brewers at Great American Ball Park, Saturday at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Red Sox.
+He reached base in his only plate appearance in his most recent game against the Brewers.

 Curt Casali Game Info & Props vs. the Brewers